-When everyone said it couldn’t be done, Lee Hunter did it.
-In 1936, while Hunter was establishing himself as a highly skilled engineer, it was commonly believed that it was impossible to charge a car battery while the battery remained in the car.
-Hunter developed a device he called the “Kwikurent” and changed the course of automotive history.
+Born in St. Louis, MO in 1913, Hunter attended Westminster College and Washington University in St. Louis before serving in the U.S. Army during WWII.
+In 1936, while Hunter was establishing himself as a highly skilled engineer, it was common belief that it was impossible to charge a car battery while it remained in the car.
+Hunter developed a device he called “Kwikurent” and changed the course of automotive history.
 Hunter’s attention to detail and his drive for perfection then led to the development of wheel alignment and balancing technologies that revolutionized the repair and maintenance of wheels and tires.